 How do I apply for a year in industry?

 You don't need to decide until the start of your second year whether you would like to apply for a work placement.
-However, to be eligible for a placement year it is advisable to achieve a minimum average mark of 60 or higher in the first year as employers will be looking for good grades.
+It is advisable to achieve a minimum average mark of 60 or higher in the first and second year as employers will be looking for good grades, however this is not a placement requirement.

-If you have any specific questions about the year in industry please contact our Employability Officer, Dr Joanne Dickinson at J.H.Dickinson@leeds.ac.uk
+If you have any specific questions about the year in industry please contact LUBSPlacements@leeds.ac.uk.

-Please note: currently international (non-EU) students can apply for the year in industry in the UK, however, students will be required to extend their Tier 4 visa.
+Please note: currently international students can apply for the year in industry in the UK, however, students will be required to extend their student visa.
 Further details can be found here.